-The Cincinnati Chapter serves the Cincinnati, Dayton, and Columbus area as an extension of Xavier Health.
+The Cincinnati Chapter serves the Cincinnati, Dayton, Columbus, and Northern Kentucky areas as an extension of Xavier Health.
 We also invite our colleagues from Lexington to join us.
 The local chapter focuses its efforts towards organizing and providing local events involving professionals in the development, manufacture, quality control and regulatory affairs for drugs, medical devices and related products.
 The Cincinnati Chapter is managed by the operating team comprised of volunteers.
 We organize breakfast meetings throughout the year.
 The focus of the meetings is to provide industry professionals the ability to converse in an educational environment while enjoying presentations from the top industry professionals and FDA regulators.
 It offers an opportunity to network within the industry in an enjoyable and informative setting.
 The breakfast meetings are usually held at the Cintas Center on the Xavier University campus and include a featured presentation from a time period between 8:00 a.m. until 9:30 a.m.
 The Cincinnati Chapter aspires to be an integral link in education and is always looking for new volunteers whom may assist us in our efforts.
 Your support, comments and suggestions are the mechanism to our improved success.

 Eighty members of the Cincinnati Chapter of Xavier Health came together on October 17, 2014 to discuss aligning guidance documents with FDA Cincinnati District Regulations.
 The breakfast meeting was free of charge for Cincinnati-area pharmaceutical, medical device and regulatory professionals.
 All left with a better understanding of ensuring practices at their facility are aligned with FDA regulations, FDA guidance documents, corporate policy, and procedures.

 Paul Teitell, Director, Cincinnati District, FDA welcomed the group and shared his thoughts on the intent and enforcement of FDA guidance documents

 Dominick Villani, Associate Director, Quality Assurance Compliance, AstraZeneca shared his experience of managing the quality integration of Amylin Pharmaceutical into Bristol-Myers Squibb in 2013 and now into AstraZeneca in 2014.
 Mr. Villani’s discussed his responsibility for ensuring that the regulatory requirements and guidance’s across multiple markets (i.e. FDA, EMA, PMDA, etc.) have been integrated into the implemented GMP production processes, laboratory managements systems, and Quality Management systems.